Spend 2 weeks volunteering with orangutans & other animals for £845 if you book by the end of 2017!

 Yogyakarta is the cultural capital of Java and there are plenty of things to see and do on your days off: Visit the Sultan’s Palace, Prambanan temple or Borobudur (the world’s largest Buddhist temple), explore Mount Merapi (an active volcano), cycle through local markets and lush rice paddies or take in some traditional gamelan music and shadow puppetry – the choice is yours.

-If you love animals, don’t mind getting your hands dirty cleaning cages and are happy to share your enthusiasm and knowledge with local villagers, this is the volunteer programme for you.
+If you love animals, don’t mind getting your hands dirty cleaning enclosures and are happy to share your enthusiasm and knowledge with local villagers, this is the volunteer programme for you.

-*Interacting with wildlife – as the centre is a rehabiliation centre there is a strict no touching policy.
+*Interacting with wildlife – as the centre is a rehabilitation centre there is a strict no touching policy.
 Physical interaction with humans can hinder their ability to be released into the wild again.
-Furthmore, as the animals are wild, they can act very unpredictably.
+Furthermore, as the animals are wild, they can act very unpredictably.
 A no touching policy assists to avoid injury.

 If you don’t have the opportunity to volunteer but had always wanted to do something for a good cause, why not fundraise for these projects!
 Visit our Fundraising page for more info or write to us here